dhanukaperera/react-soup/README.md

 This repo is about imported things I learned in React.
 Please note this is still WIP.

+This repo contatain notes about react and javascript

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.